-Roundup has been at the center of controversy since the International Agency for Research on Cancer (IARC), a specialized cancer agency of the World Health Organization, classified glyphosate as “probably carcinogenic to humans” in 2015.
-The agency cited a positive association between exposure to the chemical and non-Hodgkin lymphoma, a potentially deadly cancer that develops in the white blood cells.
+The weedkiller known as Roundup has been at the center of a cancer controversy since 2015 when the International Agency for Research on Cancer (IARC), a specialized cancer agency of the World Health Organization, classified glyphosate as “probably carcinogenic to humans.”
+The agency cited a positive association between exposure to the chemical and non-Hodgkin lymphoma, a potentially deadly cancer.

 European Regulators Remain Divided on Safety of Glyphosate

 The results of the study came out the same day members of the European Union failed to reauthorize glyphosate for use in Europe for an additional five years.

 An appeals committee will convene again in November to determine whether the Roundup chemical will be allowed to continue before its registration expires in December, according to The New York Times.

 The vote was 37 percent in favor of renewing the chemical and about 32 percent against.
 Since the voting was weighted based on population and required a majority, opposition from France and Italy played a big role in the chemical’s defeat.

 The Glyphosate Task Force, a trade group that includes Monsanto and Syngenta, was critical of the EU’s failure to renew.

 “The GTF considers this situation to be discriminatory and unacceptable,” the group said in a statement.
 “Ultimately, failure to renew the approval of glyphosate based on political considerations will only serve to seriously undermine the credibility of the EU legislative framework within an international context and will put European agriculture at competitive disadvantage.”